embrace-io/embrace-docs/docs/custom-metrics-api/index.md

 ### Request

 Headers:
-- `Authorization`: custom metrics api token that we are going to use to authorize our requests. i.e.: `Authorization: Bearer 7bd49186fed24af699cf93069fc64f03`.
+- `Authorization`: we are going to use a Bearer token to authorize and authenticate our requests. i.e.: `Authorization: Bearer 7bd49186fed24af699cf93069fc64f03`.

 URL Params:
 - `app_id`: application id in which we are going to manage the custom metrics. i.e.: `appID1`
 - `custom_metric_name`: custom metric name that we use to identify it. i.e.: `my_custom_metric_name`

-Body:
+Body Params:
 - `name`: custom metric name that we use to identify it. i.e.: `my_custom_metric_name`
 - `metric`: metric name. i.e.: `sessions_total`.
 - `group_by`: list of group by that we are going to use to group the metric.
 It can be empty.